Polygyra septemvolva

-Polygyra septemvolva is a species of air-breathing land snail, a terrestrial gastropod mollusk in the family Polygyridae.
+Polygyra septemvolva, common name the Florida flatcoil, is a species of air-breathing land snail, a terrestrial gastropod mollusc in the family Polygyridae.

 Description

 The shells of Polygyra septemvolva are known to show a high degree of variance in size within populations (6.6 - 14.8 mm).
 They have been proposed as a suitable model organism due to the ease of culturing and abundant reproduction in a suitable habitat.